 Start by looking at the Business Information Research Guide on the Library's website.

-Attend a seminar taught by experienced Dayton SCORE professionals on sales, websites, back-office functions, front-office functions and more!
+Attend a seminar taught by experienced Greater Cincinnati & Dayton SCORE professionals on sales, websites, back-office functions, front-office functions and more!
 Dayton SCORE presents free seminars for the business community.

 The Small Business Development Centers of Ohio (SBDC of Ohio) provide free, professional, in-depth and confidential business consulting and training to new and existing entrepreneurs through its network of 39 centers throughout the state.
 The Ohio SBDC at The Entrepreneur Center is here to help you start your business, grow your business and stay in business.